AlonFeldman15/AlonFeldman15/README.md

 ## About Me 🌟
 I'm passionate about combining data-driven insights with innovative technologies to create impactful solutions.
 - 💡 I work on data projects in **fintech**, **behavioral sciences**, **business development** and more.
-- 🛠️ I’ve built end-to-end BI systems
+- 🛠️ I’ve built end-to-end BI systems.

 ---